deadlyvipers/dojo_rules/introduction.md

-Hi, I'm a front-end devoper.
+Hi, I'm a front-end developer.